iambriccardo/books-backend/terraform/README.md

 # Terraform Configuration

-## AWS Authentication
-The credentials for AWS Authentication are currently taken from the machine's environment variables.
-To work successfully, ensure to have following variables declared:
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY

-## Remote State
-The Terraform state is saved remotely using an AWS S3 Bucket.
-To initialize the remote state, head to the /remote-state folder and run `terraform init && terraform apply`.
-This will create the resources required to store the state remotely.
-NOTE: this has to be done BEFORE running `terraform init` from the ~/terraform directory!

 ## Infrastructure Definition
 The configuration contained in this Terraform Setup defines an AWS Infrastructure composed by the following resources and services:
 - **Elastic Beanstalk**